purr/telegram-dictionary/README.md

 4. For more detailed information, tap on the "Detailed information" option.

+5. If the word isn't found in the primary dictionary, it will automatically check WordNet and show those results instead.

 ## How It Works

 1. The bot monitors inline queries sent to it 📡